Jocelyn-JE/MyTrello/docs/websocket_protocol.md

 ## Version

 This document describes the protocol implemented in the server at commit time.
 Update this file if server message formats or handshake behaviour change.

----

-If anything is missing or you want the doc to include example client code (JS/Flutter) or TypeScript types, tell me which language and I will add a short snippet.